Our fifth annual Haiku Northwest haiku retreat will happen in October of 2012! We'll be staying

 Show and Tell

-Remember show-and-tell from grade school?
+[Not happening in 2012] Remember show-and-tell from grade school?
 Back by popular demand, we’ll have another haiku show-and-tell session!
 If you want to participate (it’s optional), bring anything related to haiku to show and describe to the group.
 You could read a long poem that relates to haiku, or show a favorite book or photograph.
 A haiga?
 A doormat with a haiku printed on it?
 Something odd or amusing?
 Use your creativity and imagination to bring something (or several things!) to stimulate our thinking about haiku.

 Favorite Haiku Session

-Returning again for 2010 is our "Favorite Haiku" session.
+[Not happening in 2012] Returning again is our "Favorite Haiku" session.
 If you want to participate (it's optional), please select a favorite haiku or senryu written by someone else, and come prepared to read that poem and speak appreciatively for two or three minutes about why the poem works for you.
 You could write out your remarks and read them to the group, or talk extemporaneously—it's up to you!
 We hope this session will engage everyone, stimulate some critical thinking, and introduce us to new poems, whether classics that are good to be reminded of or highly personal poems that few of us know.

 If you need transportation from the Seattle airport to the conference center, please let us know.
 Or contact www.kitsapairporter.com for shuttle details (phone 360-876-1737 or 800-562-7948).
 Contact Kitsap Airporter for prices.